Code-Institute-Submissions/ci_milestone2/README.md

 Mobile:
 <img src="https://github.com/stefcruz/ci_milestone2/blob/master/readme/testing/user-stories/user-story-eight-mobile.png" width="300">

-- I want to be able to contact the website
+- I want to be able to contact the website.
   - Goal achieved: User navigates to contact page through the navbar or footer, and can send an email to the site.

 Desktop: